St Alban's Home and Orphanage for Girls, Worcester, Worcestershire

 The Home appears to have closed at around the time of the Second World War.
 The buildings were subsequently taken over by the nearby King's School.

 - Pusey House Archives, St Giles, Oxford OX1 3LZ.
-Holds a large collection of St Margaret's archives - a detailed list is available here.
+Holds a large collection of St Margaret's archives - see the catalogue and accessions list.

 Except where indicated, this page () © Peter Higginbotham.
 Contents may not be reproduced without permission.